-In Washington State most counties collect property taxes twice a year.
-April 30th and October 31.
+In Washington State most counties collect property taxes twice a year, April 30th and October 31.
 The April payment covers January through June and the October payment covers July through December.
 Lenders typically send … Continue reading

 HUD Settlement Statement

 The HUD-1 Settlement Statement is the financial picture of the closing which shows all the money flowing into and out of the purchase and sale of real estate.
 The purchase-and-sale agreement, or escrow instructions, is/are the written agreement … Continue reading